RediSearch/RediSearch/docs/Commands.md

     > "arabic",  "danish",    "dutch",   "english",   "finnish",    "french",
     > "german",  "hungarian", "italian", "norwegian", "portuguese", "romanian",
     > "russian", "spanish",   "swedish", "tamil",     "turkish"
+    > "chinese"

+  If indexing a chinese language document, you must set the language to `chinese` in order for the chinese characters to be tokenized properly.

+### Adding Chinese Documents

+When adding Chinese-language documents, `LANGUAGE chinese` should be set in order for the indexer to properly tokenize the terms.
+If the default language is used then search terms will be extracted based on punctuation characters and whitespace.
+The Chinese language tokenizer makes use of a segmentation algorithm (via [Friso](https://github.com/lionsoul2014/friso)) which segments texts and checks it against a predefined dictionary.
+See [Stemming](/Stemming) for more information.

 ### Complexity